Updated May 26, 2021

 - Artist Recovery Fund – Pikes Peak Community Foundation and Bee Vradenburg Foundation have partnered to provide emergency support for individual artists and creative professionals in El Paso and Teller Counties.

-- SBA Express Bridge Loan Pilot Program – Allows small businesses that currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork and faster timeline.
-More information on the pilot program and how to find an Express Bridge Loan Lender at the link provided.
+- SBA Express Bridge Loans – enables small businesses that currently have a business relationship with an SBA Express Lender to access up to $25,000 quickly to bridge the gap while waiting for other financial relief.
+This program is available now – talk with your SBA Express Lender.

 - Pikes Peak Small Business Development Center – Business Preparedness & Continuity